sboez/Lost_Mechanics_Test/README.md

 ## Improvements / Features

-List of some improvements I'd like to do for a personal breakout game :
+List of some improvements I'd like to do for my personal breakout game :

 - Add animated title screen
 - Update input text for validate with enter key